SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * Password: The password to access Cumulocity, equals the value "Credentials" in the CSV file.
 * Device in managed object representation.
 Fields: "Type", "Name", "Iccid", "Idtype", "Path", "Shell" in the CSV file.

-If you own a Cumulocity Dedicated or Private Edition, you can also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.
+If you own a Cumulocity Enterprise Edition, you can also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.

 For more information on the file format and accepted CSV variants, please see [Bulk device credentials](/guides/reference/device-credentials/#creds-upload).